toddfast/js-template/README.md

- *js-template*
+js-template
 ===========

 *js-template* is a powerful jQuery-based JavaScript templating framework.
 This project is an updated and modernized reincarnation of Google's excellent open-source [JsTemplate project](http://code.google.com/p/google-jstemplate/).

 *js-template* has unique features and expressive power not found in other client-side templating frameworks:

-* HTML5-ready
+* Templates stay in HTML where they belong!
+* Templates are themselves valid HTML5.
+Both pre- and post-processed pages with templates will validate.
 * Fully jQuery-ized
-* Templates stay in HTML where they belong, and are valid HTML5
-* Templates pull data from your JavaScript objects, including full object graphs
+* Templates declaratively pull data from your JavaScript objects, including complex object graphs
-* Easy iteration over arrays, conditional display of elements, dynamically skip sub-branches, modify attribute values, set contextual variables, attach template processing callbacks, "transclude" child templates, and much more
+* Easy iteration over arrays, conditional display of template elements, dynamically skip sub-branches, modify attribute values, set contextual variables, attach template processing callbacks, "transclude" child templates, and much more
 * Processed templates are themselves templates and can be efficiently and repeatedly refilled
 * Easy to integrate with other frameworks like Backbone.js
 * Supported in practically all browsers (even back to IE6 & FF3), including mobile browsers